[Solved]: Font Awesome icons not showing on my website

 <i class="fa fa-user"></i>

-But in version 5, the class "fa" became deprecated and was replaced with other different classes, each representing a different style as shown in the table below:
+But in version 5, the class "fa" was deprecated and replaced by other different classes, each representing a different style as shown in the table below:

 The table below shows a list of all icon styles in Font Awesome 5 and their classes.